vmonaco/biologger/README.md

 ## BioLogger

-Cross-platform keyboard and mouse event capture tool.

-This application uses the [jnativehook](https://github.com/kwhat/jnativehook/) library to register system-wide hooks for keyboard and mouse events.
+`biologger` is a cross-platform keyboard and mouse event capture tool.
+It uses the [jnativehook](https://github.com/kwhat/jnativehook/) library to register system-wide hooks for keyboard and mouse events.
 The types of events captured include: keystrokes, mouse motion, mouse clicks, and scrolling (mouse wheel).
 The events are recorded to CSV files (one file for each event type).

 To run, download the [latest release](https://github.com/vmonaco/biologger/releases/download/v1.0/biologger-1.0.jar) and run the executable jar.
 From the command line,